 A new and glorious chapter in the history of Bareilly College began with the joining of our past Principal Prof. R.P.
 Singh in 1996.
 It was under his dynamic leadership that the college progressed by leaps and bounds.
 The B.B.A. block and upper stories of Commerce Block, B.Ed Dept., Proctor office and Zoology departments were added to the college campus.
 Construction of new Bank Building, Faculty Chambers, Building of Office Management course, D.S.W. office and establishment department were added which enriched our infrastructural facilities of this college.
 It is worth to be mentioned that establishment of new labs in Botany, Chemistry and Physics Departments, Cafeteria, Multipurpose hall, Gymnasium, Girls Hostel, Union Office, Hall of Fine Arts deptt., G.C.R.
 Canteen, Women's Grievances Cell, Establishment of Moot Court in Law faculty are some of the achievements which add the success of our esteemed Principal Prof. R.P.Singh.

 In his constant endeavour to add new dimensions to the educational opportunities being offered by Bareilly College.
 Prof. R.P.
 Singh has taken the initiative to introduce a large number of Degree courses at U.G. and P.G. level and numerous diploma and certificate courses also.
 These included conventional courses such as Geography, Home Science, Psychology, along with new courses like Biotechnology and Environment Science.
 Realizing the need for professional education our Principal strived hard to introduce new and vocational courses such as B.B.A., B.C.A., and M.Ed.
 Some other important professional courses are expected to add feathers in the cap of our college's achievement in the near future.Prof.
 R. P. Singh has also worked as a member of Higher Education Commission & Vice Chancellor of Ch.
 Charan Singh University Meerut.
-After that Dr Somesh Yadav had served as Principal from 01st July 2014 to 30th June 2015 and Dr Somesh Yadav had served as Principal from 01st July 2015 to 17th Feb 2016.
-Now Dr Somesh Yadav has joined our once again as Principal on 18th Feb 2016.
+After that Dr Somesh Yadav had served as Principal from 01st July 2014 to 30th June 2015 and Dr R B Singh had served as Principal from 01st July 2015 to 17th Feb 2016.
+Again Dr Somesh Yadav had served as Principal from17th Feb 2016 to 22nd May 2017.
+Now Dr Ajay Kumar Sharma has joined as Principal on 22nd May 2017.

 All these efforts to provide enhanced educational environment in the college have been fruitful only through the constant contribution of the management of Bareilly College.
 Distinguished members from various fields, eminent citizens, and D.M and Commissioner comprise the management committee.
 The most proactive role in this journey of educational growth of the college is played by the Secretary of the management committee.
 At present it is under the able guidance and futuristic vision of our Hon'ble Secretary Shri Dev Murti Ji that college is flourishing, carving a name for itself in the entire Rohilkhand region.